DeokJong/DeokJong.github.io/content/en/frontend/cap-stone/index.md

 ---

 # Multi-PC Environment Monitoring and Remote Chat Technology
-- This project was created for the 2024 Chonbuk National University Capstone Project.
+- This project was created for the 2024 Capstone Project at Chonbuk National University.

 ## Introduction
 The company that requested this project was facing the following issues: